The New Prescript Assist Reformulation is Dangerous, a Review

 However, why is that?

 Well, in theory, Prescript Assist appears to be a perfect HSO supplement.
 Most of the “probiotics” found in the supplement are heat and shelf stable.
-Most of these hemostatic soil organisms are either encapsulated in endospores, pH resistant so they can survive stomach acid exposure, or produce biofilm when they colonize.
+Most of these homeostatic soil organisms are either encapsulated in endospores, pH resistant so they can survive stomach acid exposure, or produce biofilm when they colonize.
 Hopefully, they will survive your stomach acid and eventually colonize the large intestine for your benefit.

 Endospores are dormant, tough encapsulations that protect the bacteria from your immune system, antibiotics, antibacterials, and even probiotics.
 Bacteria can also lay dormant in endospores until their environment becomes favorable for faster reproduction and survival.
 Bacterial endospores may also become opportunistic in a host, share in a “probiotic” communal with other true probiotics for a time, or slowly replicate to former larger colonies.
 Bacterial endospores can survive without nutrients for a long time and are resistant to UV radiation, desiccation, high temperatures, extreme freezing, and most chemical disinfectants.4